|Tweet||Tell a friend about this page.|

 - Icetech, a company manufacturing freezers in Castletown Scotland, went into administration in April.
 It had been a major supplier to Comet, which collapsed owing the small business £0.9 million.
 It was unable to recover from this blow and the loss of half its business.
 There were 70 employees.
 This website does not really concern itself with suppliers, but every time a retailer goes bust it is certain that traders involved in shopfitting, logistics, storage, landlords, small-scale services and local manufacture will suffer considerable losses which may be the final blow to some of them.

 - Xtra-Vision, the Irish entertainment rental and retail business, went into administration as being 'unable to meet its debts'.
 It cited the decline in film rentals as being key to its failure.
-It has 152 stores in Ireland and 1,023 employees.
+It has 152 stores in Ireland (42 in Northern Ireland) and 1,023 employees.
 The majority of its shops are still profitable so it is likely that the business will continue in a reduced form.

 - Leslie Cass, the Sheffield jeweller, became the third jeweller to crash in six weeks.